 Late one night, in February 1999, Amadou Diallo was sitting outside his apartment block in New York City when four police officers drove past.
 Deciding he looked suspicious, they backed up their car for a second look.
 When Diallo didn’t run, they assumed he must be challenging them: “How brazen this man is,” they thought as they got out of their car and walked towards him.
 And when Diallo reached into his pocket they assumed he was reaching for a gun, opened fire, and killed him instantly.
 Diallo, an immigrant from Guinea, had assumed the police were friendly.
 He was reaching for his wallet.

-Hopefully, you and I will never face a situation like this.
-But it illustrates the point: the consequences of making a mistaken assumption can be disastrous.
+Hopefully, you and I will never find ourselves in a situation as serious as this.
+But it illustrates the point: the consequences of making mistaken assumptions can be disastrous.

-And in this time of change, three things are increasing:
+And in this time of change, it is clear that three things are still increasing:

-- The likelihood that any assumptions we then make will be based on the way the world used to work, not the way it works now
+2. The likelihood that any assumptions we make will be based on the way the world used to work, not the way it works now

-- The size of the negative consequences if we get our assumptions wrong
+3. The significance of the negative impacts if we get our assumptions wrong

-If we want to become more antifragile, and use change to become stronger and more valuable, we need to become better at noticing and checking our assumptions.
-Then we can take better actions.
+If we want to become more antifragile, and use this time of change to become stronger and more valuable, this means that we need to become better at spotting and correcting our assumptions.

-- Making assumptions and jumping to conclusions (“He is reaching for a gun.” / “In America, I can trust the police.”)
+3. Making assumptions and jumping to conclusions (“He is reaching for a gun.” / “I’m in America, I can trust the police.”)

-The good news is that, once we’ve discovered that we might be making one of these assumptions, we will probably have more time to check it out than than Amadou Diallo and the police officers did.
-And the negative consequences are likely to be less immediate and dramatic.
-But this extra time will only be useful if we put it to good use, to take better actions.
+The good news is that if we make any of these assumptions we will probably have more time to spot and correct them than Amadou Diallo and the police officers did.
+And the negative consequences of making an incorrect assumption are also likely to be less immediate and less severe.
+But this extra time will only be useful if we put it to good use, and use it to take better actions.
+It will only be useful if we use it to check and spot our mistaken assumptions and then take different actions.

-Over the next 12 months, do you expect that you will have to take more decisions or fewer decisions in situations you haven’t encountered before?
-Will the negative consequences of making a mistaken assumption increase or decrease?
-What actions are you taking to improve your ability to spot and check your mistaken assumptions?
+Over the next 12 months, do you expect to need to take more decisions or fewer decisions in situations you haven’t encountered before?
+Will the negative consequences of making mistaken assumptions in these situations be bigger or smaller?
+What steps are you taking to improve your ability to check for and spot your mistaken assumptions?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.